Blurb: Once again, it's my chance to speak out about the Meaning

 diseases and do need major research.
 That should continue.

-At the same time, we need research on the less know conditions.
+At the same time, we need research on the less known conditions.

-They may only effect a relatively small population of people.
+They may only affect a relatively small population of people.

 Look at my disease.
 There's hardly any information available